onewhit/onewhit.github.io/readme.todo.md

 - [ ] Item tagged by size, circumstances found in

 # Features
+- [ ] Common notes section, relevant to campaign
+- [ ] Place for links, like to maps, boards, etc
+- [ ] Dice roller on the character page
 - [ ] Item generator and tracker
 - [ ] NPC generator and tracker
 - [ ] Realtime combat updates, HP, items, AP